-- Introduce the concept of random variables, probability distributions, specific discrete and continuous distributions with practical application in Computer Science Engineering and social life situations. - Provide the principles of statistical inferences and the basics of hypothesis testing with emphasis on some commonly encountered hypotheses. - Determine whether an input has a statistically significant effect on the system's response through ANOVA testing
+- To introduce the concept of random variables, probability distributions, specific discrete and continuous distributions with practical application in Computer Science Engineering and social life situations. - To Provide the principles of statistical inferences and the basics of hypothesis testing with emphasis on some commonly encountered hypotheses. - To Determine whether an input has a statistically significant effect on the system's response through ANOVA testing